Wall Street surges, led by energy and materials

 Volume on U.S. exchanges was 10.7 billion shares, compared with the 11.8 billion average for the full session over the last 20 trading days.

-Reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Marguerita Choy
+Reporting by Noel Randewich; Additional reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Marguerita Choy and Leslie Adler